A non-resident public entertainer is subject to a withholding tax of 15% on taxable income from services performed in Singapore.

 Yes.
 Whether or not the event is for charitable purpose does not exempt the entertainer from taxes.

-Am I liable to Singapore tax if the payer engaging my services is a charitable organization?
+Am I liable to Singapore tax if the payer engaging my services is a charitable organisation?

 Yes, you will be liable to tax.
 The charity status of the payer does not exempt you from tax.